 Moreover, this sharpening machine is a bit expensive.
 So, if there’s no issue in your budget, Chef’sChoice Electric Knife Sharpener can be another excellent addition to your kitchen.

-Manual Knife Sharpener Also Can Be a Good Choice
+Manual Knife Sharpener Also Can Be A Good Choice

-Another most common sharpening tool is the manual knife sharpener.
+Another common sharpening tool is the manual knife sharpener.
 It’s not suitable for novice cooks.
 But, you can use it only after 10 minutes of practice.

 In this type of sharpener, the abrasive material is installed into a V-shaped slot.
 So, this sharpener is also known as V-Sharpener.